cabberley/azure-hcl-nested/README.md

 _Option 2_

-This deployment uses Azure Cloud Shell to provision a full deployment automatically.
+This deployment uses Azure Cloud Shell to provision a full deployment automatically with a randomizer pattern.

 Run the following script from azure cloud shell.